irrdnet/irrd/docs/users/queries.rst

   :doc:`RPKI-aware mode is enabled </admins/rpki>`, `route(6)` objects that
   conflict with RPKI ROAs are not included in the output of any query by default.
   After using ``!f``, this filter is disabled for the remainder of the connection.
-This only applies to ``!r`` queries and all RIPE style queries.
+Disabling the filter only applies to ``!r`` queries and all RIPE style queries.

 Responses
 ^^^^^^^^^